-- Temporal profiles are assigned for all sources. - Monthly and day-of-week temporal profiles are applied. - Day-specific emissions or activities are read in and used to overwrite daily emissions for the appropriate sources - · Hourly temporal profiles are applied. - Hour-specific emissions or activities are read in and used to overwrite hourly emissions for the appropriate sources. - Emission factors are applied to the hourly activity data (if any)
+- Temporal profiles are assigned for all sources. - Monthly (year-to-month) temporal profiles can be applied. - Daily (month-to-day) temporal profiles can be applied. - Weekly (month-to-weekly) temporal profiles can be applied. - Day-of-week specific hourly diurnal temporal profiles (Monday,,,Sunday, Weekday, Weekend, or All days) are applied. - Date-specific hourly diurnal temporal profiles (year-to-hour, month-to-hour or day-to-hour) can be applied. - Day-specific emissions or activities are read in and used to overwrite daily emissions for the appropriate sources - Hour-specific emissions or activities are read in and used to overwrite hourly emissions for the appropriate sources.